Exchange studies at Aalto University

 Aalto University uses these online tools for teaching and studying.
 They contain all necessary information on courses offered.

-WebOodi is a tool for official study programme and course informations.
+Sisu is a tool for official study programme and course information.

-- Course timetables are published in WebOodi before the course begins.
+- Course timetables are published in Sisu before the course begins.

-- Course and examination registrations are done in WebOodi.
+- Course and examination registrations are done in Sisu.

 - Note!
 Aalto University's IT Account (username and password) is needed for course and exam registrations.
-Instructions on how to use WebOodi and complete the course registrations will be given to the new exchange students before/upon arrival.
+Instructions on how to use online tools and complete the course registrations will be given to the new exchange students before/upon arrival.

 Aalto University offers you a possibility to take some interdisciplinary courses.
 Take the opportunity to try something different during your exhange period!